-The school uses evidence based practices and programs to include Advance to Learn PreK, HMH Into Reading , Leveled Literacy Intervention K-12, Achieve 3000, Write Score K-8 for several years; however, stakeholders identified the need for ongoing PL for utilization of Acadience Reading, HMH Math, GA DOE Math , Write Score, Lexia Core 5, work study, small group guided reading and writing.
-With the L4GA1, the B-5 and B-12 reading coalitions were established with fidelity.
-Literacy Learning Communities were established and implemented with fidelity.
-A primary focus was studying the reading progressions P-12.
+3. Provide a general description of the Title I The school uses evidence based practices and programs to include Advance to instructional program being implemented at Learn PreK, HMH Into Reading , Leveled Literacy Intervention K-12, Achieve this Title I school.
+Specifically define the 3000, Write Score K-8 for several years; however, stakeholders identified the subject areas to be addressed and the need for ongoing PL for utilization of Acadience Reading, HMH Math, GA instructional strategies/methodologies to be DOE Math, Write Score, Lexia Core 5, work study, small group guided employed to address the identified needs of reading and writing.
+With the L4GA1, the B-5 and B-12 reading coalitions the most academically at-risk students in the were established with fidelity.
+Literacy Learning Communities were established school.
+Please include services to be provided and implemented with fidelity.
+A primary focus was studying the reading for students living in local institutions for progressions P-12. neglected or delinquent children (if applicable).